 Where plausible possible risks are identified, this preliminary risk assessment forms the basis for the design of further contaminated land investigation to support the next level of risk assessment – generic quantitative risk assessment (GQRA).
 Usually, ground investigation and laboratory testing is required to provide sufficient data to characterise the site, and to assess relevant pollutant or contaminant linkages.

 The contaminated land risk assessment is based on generic criteria.
 If identified pollutant linkages cannot be adequately assessed using generic criteria, or no such criteria are available that are appropriate for the site conditions, then it may be appropriate or necessary to proceed to detailed quantitative risk assessment (DQRA).
-Such an assessment is based on site-specific information on the properties and behaviour of identified contaminants, transport and exposure pathways, and receptors that could be harmed.
+Such an assessment is based on site-specific information on the properties and behaviour of identified contaminants, transport, exposure pathways and receptors that could be harmed.

 We have a wide range of experience of contaminated land ground investigation and risk assessment for a variety of purposes in many different contexts, covering soil, gas and groundwater contamination: from simple assessments for landscaping cover, to complex multi-contaminant, multi receptor assessments for re-development on heavily contaminated brownfield sites, to groundwater risk assessments for environmental permitting applications.